 MAY I EXTEND MY STAY?

 Yes, you may arrive early and visit Paris.
-You may also choose to depart late, spending more time in Paris.
+You may also choose to depart late, spending more time in Lourdes or France.

-DO I HAVE TO KNOW THE LATIN MASS WELL?
+DO I HAVE TO KNOW THE PRIEST OR THE LATIN MASS?

-No, many are learning at their own pace this ancient way of Catholic spirituality.
+No, everyone is welcome.
+Mass will be in Latin.
+Everyone is learning at their own pace this ancient way of Catholic spirituality.

-DO I HAVE TO PARTICIPATE IN THE 3-DAY CHARTRES PILGRIMAGE (MAY 30 – JUNE 1)?
+DO I HAVE TO PARTICIPATE IN THE CHARTRES PILGRIMAGE (MAY 30 – JUNE 1)?

-No, but you may wish to consider looking into this grace-filled once-in-a-lifetime opportunity to participate in a medieval pilgrimage by foot, hiking 100 km in 3 days with close to 20,000 other Catholic youth.
+No, but you may wish to consider the 3-day walk.
+It is a grace-filled, once-in-a-lifetime opportunity, a medieval pilgrimage by foot, hiking 100 km in 3 days with close to 20,000 other Catholic youth.
+The pilgrims camp in tents for 2 nights.
+You must be in good physical shape for this.
 For more details please see HERE.